JonDameron/TempoEstimator/README.md

 Usage Instructions
 ------------------

-The Audio File Tempo Estimator reads music data in the form of a .wav file (uncompressed PCM), attempts to estimate the tempo of the music, and outputs a new .wav file with metronome click sounds marking the beats.

     bin/jon_dameron_tempo_estimator -i INPUT_WAV_FILE [-f FFT_PROFILES_PER_SEC]

+The Audio File Tempo Estimator reads music data in the form of a .wav file (uncompressed PCM), attempts to estimate the tempo of the music, and outputs a new .wav file with two alternating metronome click sounds.
+One marks the beats, the other (quieter) marks the offbeats.

+The utility usually produces reasonably accurate output for music files that have a rigid tempo with only small fluctuations; if the song was originally recorded with a metronome for reference, this condition is probably met.
+Tracking of substantial tempo fluctuation over the course of a song is not currently supported.

 The output file name will match that of the input, with extension ".TEMPO.wav" instead of ".wav".